jimbrig/KaaS/0-Slipbox/Ten Step GTD Setup List.md

 ### 2) Choose Capture Tool

 When nothing seems to move forward, it's due to the fact that no one captured the *item that needs action*.
+Next Actions are fundamental to making progress in life.
+Capturing - and keeping track of - your actionable items is critical to success.

+This move, capturing actionable items by writing them down is a powerful driving force to use to keep yourself and others moving forward productively.
+This simple process will not only improve ability to complete things, but will also encourage an action focus in those around you.

+#### 2a) Always Have Capture Tool at Hand

+- This could be smartphone, pen and paper, pocket book, etc.

+- **Smartphone:**
+	- Note taking app
+	- Recording / Voice Memos
+	- Send emails to yourself

+- **Pen and Paper:** Self-Explanatory

+**Reality Check: What is your Personal Preference?**

+- Take a moment and be honest with yourself, and find out which capture tool you naturally gravitate towards.

+1. There is no right answer - just what's right for you -- so are you digital or paper?
+2. How do you currently and naturally capture things?
+3. If you had to choose the ideal way to capture next actions, how would you like to do it?

+#### 2b) Capture Each Actionable

 ### 3) Perform Mindsweep